Celso0408/electrooptical-materials/README.md

 - This Wano obtains all the necessary data from the Mult-It Wano, which is why all the paths entered start with "Mult-It".

-**Figure 6: Step-by-step Guide for Configuring UnpackMol Wano Parameters**

-This figure illustrates the process of setting up UnpackMol Wano, including enabling multivariable mode (1), selecting the input file (2), setting structures-int (3), and choosing the structures file (4).
-Once all fields are filled, they become deactivated (5).